Two 24” gate valves manufactured around 1902, were subjected to a detailed condition assessment and refurbished by Glenfield Invicta.

 Abstract

-Two 24” gate valves, probably manufactured around 1902, have been removed from the line and placed in a nearby field alongside Munnoch Reservoir in Ayrshire.
+Two 24” gate valves, manufactured around 1902, have been removed from the line and placed in a nearby field alongside Munnoch Reservoir in Ayrshire for an unknown number of years.
 The valves were cleaned, disassembled, and all components were subjected to a detailed condition assessment.

 Based on the recommendations of the condition assessment report, Scottish Water decided to refurbish the two valves such that they could be returned to service.
 The condition assessment and refurbishment works were undertaken by Glenfield Invicta’s engineers at the company’s engineering workshops in Kilmarnock.